Learn how the One Big Beautiful Act affects student loans.

 Submit your questions about veterans’ benefits.

 In addition, please read below regarding third-party payers.
-The VA is considered a third-party payer.
+The US Department of Veterans Affairs is considered a third-party payer.

 Students with third-party payers are required to submit documentation and complete a brief acknowledgment section on SIS Self Service.
 Find more information here.
 This website includes information on how to upload the required documentation, along with FAQs and contact information for the JHU Third-Party Payer team.